jefflee1103/Image-analysis/BigFISH/README.md

 `.npz` file contains the centroid coordinates of spots and clusters.
 Separate files will be produced for each image and smFISH channels.

-The file contains two variables:
+`.npz` files contain two variables:

-* `"spots_post_clustering"`: Information of individual spots (including those within clusters)
+* `"spots_post_clustering"`: Information of individual spots
-    * centroid z coordinate
+    * spot centroid z coordinate
-    * centroid y coordinate
+    * spot centroid y coordinate
-    * centroid x coordinate
+    * spot centroid x coordinate
-    * '1' in a cluster; '-1' NOT in a cluster
+    * cluster index number if assigned - '-1' if not in a cluster
 * `"clusters"`: Information of clusters
-    * centroid z coordinate
+    * cluster centroid z coordinate
-    * centroid y coordinate
+    * cluster centroid y coordinate
-    * centroid x coordinate
+    * cluster centroid x coordinate
     * number of individual spots in cluster
     * cluster index number